thomasin-abraham/react-robot/README.md

+Tested in all latest browsers
-Yarn, Webpack, Babel, Ava, CSS Modules
+Using Yarn, Webpack, Babel, Ava, CSS Modules